AmbiqAI/heartkit/docs/zoo/arr-2-eff-sm.md

 ## <span class="sk-h2-span">Class Mapping</span>

 The model is trained on raw ECG data and is able to discern normal sinus rhythm (NSR) from atrial fibrillation (AFIB) and atrial flutter (AFL).
+The class mapping is as follows:

 | Base Class    | Target Class | Label     |